You were the one for skylights. I opposed

 ~ Seamus Heaney

+VIEW PROGRAM DETAILS AND SCHEDULE HERE.
 Friday night begins with a free pre-event at 6 pm with Archbishop Don Bolen and Rabbi Jeremy Parnes offering their presentation on Leonard Cohen.
-The paid program starts at 8 pm with a musician (TBC).
+The paid program starts at 8 pm with musician Roberta Nichol.

 Saturday starts at 9 am with a talk by Zarqa Nawaz and then there will be a choice of a speaker, or a musician/artist during most of the day.
 There will be a children's program, including a Messy Church workshop for all ages together.
 The day concludes with an all ages worship experience at 3 pm followed an optional session of Beer and Hymns from 4 to